For many self builders and renovators, applying for and gaining planning permission is one of the most frustrating elements of creating a new home.

 The forms are fairly standard across different councils, and the key areas you will need to address are as follows:

-Resist the temptation to embellish the description, as too much information can actually prejudice your application.
+Resist the temptation to embellish your project description, as too much information can actually prejudice your planning application.
 Short and sweet works best: ‘Detached house and garage’ is a perfect example.

 This is a straightforward section requiring yes/no answers.
 If you’re creating a new access (such as a long driveway) you’ll need to check the ‘yes’ box; if not you can tick ‘no’.